 What To Look For In A Quad Helmet

-- Available Parts – Loosing a cheek pad or breaking a visor are fairly common helmet problems.
-Get a helmet from a well known major manufacturer, that way you can find parts and order them more easily.
+- Available Parts – Losing a cheek pad or breaking a visor are fairly common helmet problems.
+Get a helmet from a well-known major manufacturer, that way you can find parts and order them more easily.

 - Total Weight – If your helmet is too heavy it can wear you down and make your neck tired.
 Having a solid helmet with plenty of padding is nice, just make sure it’s not too heavy for you.